fossKKW/hands-on-docker/README.md

 This is beneficial because it allows layers to be reused between images.
 For example, imagine you wanted to create another Python application.
 Due to layering, you can leverage the same Python base.

 ![image](/app/static/6.png?raw=true)

-# Let's create an Image of your app

 Now let's create a simple python script/app image, execute the following commands step by step :-